NiLuJe/kde-colors-solarized/README.md

 Kdevelop Notes
 ----------

 If you're using the Dark theme, you might want to tinker with the "Semantic Code Highlighting" colorization intensity in Kdevelop's settings.
-See the kdev_hl_intensity.png snapshot in the repo for an example of what I'm currently using (kita Dark + Solarized Dark).
+See the kdev_hl_intensity.png snapshot in the repo for an example of what I'm currently using (Krita Dark + Solarized Dark).

 The Values
 ----------